wackywendell/fpath/README.txt

 More Information and Bugs
 =========================
-At the current version (0.5), Posix, Windows, and Mac paths are supported, although neither the Windows and Mac versions are fully tested - please report any bugs: http://github.com/wackywendell/fpath
+At the current version (0.6), Posix, Windows, and Mac paths are supported, and has been tested on both Windows and Linux.
+Please report any bugs:
+http://github.com/wackywendell/fpath

 Also available through pypi: